AFIT-R/afit-r.github.io/analytics/predictive/resampling.md

 ## [1] 0.4872
 ```

-Thus, the results are similar to what we saw in the previous tutorial, none of these models do an exceptional job.
+Thus, the results are similar to what we saw in the previous tutorial, none of these models do an exceptional (or even decent!) job.
 However, we see that the LOOCV estimated error for the QDA model (.487) is fairly higher than what we saw in the train-test validation approach (.40).
 This suggests that our previous QDA model with the train-test validation approach may have been a bit optimistically biased!

 ## Bootstrapping {#boot}